 Ten years ago, I started this blog with the intention of flaunting and celebrating my refusal to “grow up.”
-I named the blog “Postcards from La-La Land” as a wink at those people who criticized me for focusing too much on mermaids and unicorns, and not enough on Serious Subjects that would prepare me for the Real World.
+I named the blog “Postcards from La-La Land” as a wink at those people who criticized me for focusing too much on mermaids and unicorns, and not enough on Serious Subjects that would prepare me for Adulthood.
 For not obeying the officially assigned age ranges of the books I chose to buy or borrow.
 For continuing to read “junk” books that were “unworthy” of a talented reader with So Much Potential.

 For example: to a teen who grew up hearing only strict and inflexible definitions of gender and biology, Alex Gino’s middle-grade novel George could be just as world-altering as Virginia Woolf’s Orlando.
 A picture book like Pancho Rabbit and the Coyote, by Duncan Tonatiuh, could inspire just as much compassion for undocumented migrants as the YA novel Crossing the Wire, by Will Hobbs.

 As Ricki Ginsberg of Unleashing Readers points out, focusing too much on reading levels can actually limit a reader’s understanding of themselves and their participation in the world.
 The worst thing you can do, says Ginsberg, is to make a reader “internalize” a reading level.

 “A child will tell me, ‘I am a G reader.’
 How does this G reader feel when the G reader is surrounded by J reader peers?
 What does this do for reader confidence?
 If we must use reading levels, let’s tell kids that they are reading G books and aren’t G readers.
 Reading levels shouldn’t define them.”

 I would flip Ginsberg’s question and ask: how might a “J reader” feel, watching a “G reader” enjoying an interesting book that the J reader’s parents and teachers have deemed off-limits because it’s too easy?